 “There is no higher purpose of our school system than to provide a safe and secure environment for our students, faculty and staff,” Gwatney said, explaining his position on adopting the policy.

 “As a professional educator, I will be the first to say that simply increasing the number of weapons already legally on our campuses is not, at least in of itself, the answer,” Gwatney said, acknowledging that the issues faced when dealing with violence is multifaceted and other aspects such as mental health need also be addressed.

-Gwatney concluded his thoughts with a quote from John F. Kennedy: “There are risks and costs to action.
+He concluded his thoughts by sharing a quote from John F. Kennedy: “There are risks and costs to action.
 But are far less than the long-range risks of comfortable inaction.”